pcchannz/react-app/README.md

 # Run
 - Easiest is to run with visual studio code by hitting f5.
 - With some tuning, it should be able to spawn backend and frontend service together, redirect from port 7119 to 44321 once ready

+# Test
+- On a separate terminal, cd to ClientApp, run "npm test" that will watch and run unit test